 Blood transfusions or platelet transfusions may be required if blood counts are low.

 Bone marrow or stem cell transplantation may be used in younger patients with advanced or high-risk CLL.
-A transplant is the only therapy that offers a potential cure for CLL.
+A transplant is the only therapy that offers a potential cure for CLL, but it also has risks.
+Your doctor will discuss the risks and benefits with you.

 How well a patient does depends on the stage of the cancer.
 About half of patients diagnosed in the early stages of CLL live more than 12 years.